beneviolabs/privy-near-connect/README.md

 The React example in [examples/react](examples/react) provides a simple sign-message UI.

-1. Run the library in watch mode in one terminal:
+1. Run the library in continuous build and watch mode in one terminal:

 ```bash
 npm run build-serve:watch
 ```

-It also serves the executor.js file at localhost:8001, which allows the Near Connector to fetch the executor code from your local.
+It serves the executor.js file at localhost:8001, which allows the Near Connector to fetch the executor code from your local.
+This executor URL is already configured in the example app's manifest.json.

 2. Then run the example app in another terminal: